hashicorp/terraform/website/source/docs/providers/consul/d/keys.html.markdown

   or written to.

 * `default` - (Optional) This is the default value to set for `var.<name>` if the key does not exist in Consul.
-Defaults to the empty string.
+Defaults to an empty string.

 ## Attributes Reference